JhonnyJason/thingymodulecreate-sources/ressources/README.md

 And dare to change your mind on the road ;-)

 # What?
-This is a small helper tool which executes a specific instruction line in the same way a recipe would provide it after the user has clarified the ambiguity.
+thingymodulecreate - is a small cli tool, which takes advantage of the way how cloudservices are handled by [thingycreate](https://www.npmjs.com/package/thingycreate) as same as the way how recipes are consumed.
+Specifically it executes a single instruction line in the same way a recipe would provide it after the user has clarified the ambiguity.

 It uses the current working directory as base and even may transform directories to submodules and vice versa.